 RUNTIME STATUS

-Application, model, service, endpoint, and health information exposed through local APIs and standard Linux diagnostic tools.
+Application, model, endpoint, service, repository, and health information exposed through local APIs, systemd supervision, logs, and standard Linux diagnostic tools.

 LOCAL STORAGE

-Uploaded files, profiles, generated voice files, repository metadata, and application state remain on operator-controlled storage.
+Uploaded files, profiles, generated voice files, repository metadata, indexes, backups, and application state remain on operator-controlled storage.

 The chat API assembles the system prompt, conversation history, user input, uploaded file context, web results, active profile data, and optional repository context before sending the request to the local model.